 For those unable to walk large distances, or are pressed for time, the city offers regular public transportation by way of bus, metro, train and boat.
 Bus stops can be found throughout the city, but be aware that tickets need to be purchased ahead of time (your hostel or hotel will usually sell them) as they are not for sale on the bus.

 For those looking to hop over to another island, a boat is probably your quickest option.
 Tickets can be purchased at the machine on the dock, where you may also have to press a button to call the boat to you.
 It’s not cheap, I paid $7CAD in 2014, but it did save me probably 30-40 minutes of walking.

 For those staying a couple of days, it may be worth looking into a hop on hop off bus and boat ticket, or Stockholm Pass which includes the cost of transportation.
 If the weather is nice, you may also want to consider renting a bike.

 Where To Stay

 Stockholm offers a variety of accommodation choices.
 If you are looking for a neat experience, I highly recommend staying on a ship.
 I choose the AF Chapman Hostel and it quickly became one of my favourites in terms of the ‘cool’ factor.
 There are plenty of boat hostels in the city, just make sure to read the reviews first; I was told by other travellers that some are rather old and dirty.
-If you are looking for something on land, check out the Scandic Gamla Stan in old town (Gamla Stan) And don’t forget about Airbnb, which often has affordable options.
+If you are looking for something on land, check out the Scandic Gamla Stan in old town (Gamla Stan).

 Stockholm is full of 4* hotels, but they come with a high cost.
 Last minute bookings are generally not a problem, and although they may be a little cheaper, will still cost a pretty penny.
 Inexpensive beds in dorms are hard to come by, so make sure to book in advance.